Bonding & Split Cage

 • Swap the Gerbils over to a different side once a day.
 Why once a day?
 This is so they sleep on a different side each night and familiarise themselves with each others scent, but remember every time you handle them you transfer your scent on to them, so limit this to once.
 Aside from freshly scattered food and water, and topping up toilet paper for their nests, this is all you need to do each day.

 • NOTE: As tempting as it may be to handle your Gerbils or give them toys, don’t.
+You may think it’s unkind but it’s more unkind to jeopardise the bond and risk injury.
 Do not clean them out or interfere with the set up.
 Do not let your Gerbils out for a “play”.
 Gerbils familiarise themselves by a very keen sense of smell and scent, by adding scents from you and other environments, you could jeopardise the success of the bond.

 How long will bonding take?